jradding10/Target-Searching-Light-Sensor/README.md

 # Target-Searching-Light-Sensor
 A device that finds the brightest light source.
 Uses C++ language.
-Refer to the lab docs for project description and materials.
+Refer to the lab docs for project description for schematic and more information and materials.